 Common OR Setup: The Only Imaging Device is a Mobile X-Ray

 Common OR setup comprises an operating table, a mobile X-Ray C-Arm and a patient monitor.
 The enduring prevalence of X-Ray guided surgery is explained by its simplicity, affordability and freedom in the selection of surgical tools.

 Upgrading Common X-Ray Guidance to Address its Shortcomings

 With X-Ray guidance, the surgeon sees only top and side 2D views.
-The views needed most for tool insertion, namely vertebral cross-sections, are available only in a pre-surgery 3D CT scan but not during surgery.
+The views needed most for tool insertion, namely vertebral cross-sections, are available only in a pre-operative 3D CT scan but not during surgery.

 The lack of cross-sectional images during surgery can lead to errors that are detected only later, most notably the misplacement of implanted screws and the misdirection of injected cement.